CHICKEN FRIED STEAK

 Add flour, garlic powder, pepper, and salt to large mixing bowl.
 Mix with fork until well blended.
 Add buttermilk and egg to medium mixing bowl.
 Mix with fork until well blended.
 Dredge steak through flour mix.
 Dredge steak through buttermilk mix.
 Dredge steak once more through flour mix.
 Repeat for each steak.
 SAVE flour and buttermilk mixes remaining in mixing bowls.

 Reduce heat to low-medium.
 Discard all but ⅓ cup liquid from the pan.
 Leave as much solid bits as possible in the pan.
-Add remaining flower mix from the large mixing bowl.
+Add remaining flower mix and buttermilk mixl.
 Mix with wooden spoon until well blended while scrapping bottom of skillet with spoon to ensure even distribution of bits.
 Add milk.
 Stir with spoon until you have a well-blended gravy.
 Raise heat to medium and simmer for 7 minutes or until gravy thickens.
 Stir enough to keep gravy from burning.
 Place steaks on plates.
 Ladle gravy over steaks.

 1) Chicken Fried Steak is an anagram for Chicken Fired Keats.
 Keats was a romantic poet during the early nineteenth century, also known as the nine teeth century due to poor dental hygiene.
 His publisher was a chicken who took ill one day.
 Keat’s brought his boss chicken-noodle soup.
 Couldn’t hurt, he thought.
 But strange to say, the chicken took offense and fired the poet just after publishing his worst poems, Ode To A Doorknob.
 People stopped reading Keats.
 He became depressed, so much so that he up and died.
 Then suddenly in the 1920s, the American South experienced Romantic Poet Mania, none more than Chef Scalding of the famed Bella Bellum Hotel.
 Indeed the Chef named his newly created chicken fried steak after the poet’s dramatic incident.
 But Scalding was dyslexic and that is why the dish is now known as Chicken Fried Steak.